onap/policy-parent/docs/apex/APEX-User-Manual.rst

                   POST (no configuration required).
 To change it to PUT simply add the configuration parameter (as shown in the example below).
+                  The URL can be configured statically or tagged as ``?example.{site}.org:8080/{trig}/events``,
+                  all tags such as ``site`` and ``trig`` in the URL need to be set  in the properties object available to the tasks.
+                  In addition, the keys should exactly match with the tags defined in url.
+                  The scope of the properties object is per HTTP call.
+                  Hence, key/value pairs set in the properties object by task is only available for that specific HTTP call.

                .. container:: listingblock